ibm-cloud-docs/vmwaresolutions/archiref/v2t-patterns/v2t-migration-planning.md

 * Logical networking and security configurations - Detailed parameters that are used in the configuration of the NSX-V network and security.
 Logical switches, routing, distributed firewall, edge firewall, NAT, VPNs, and load balancing are included.
 * Clusters and hosts - Information on the clusters and their hosts.
 * Workload virtual machines - Placement of VMs, and their relationships to each other.
-* Integration - External tools that integrate with vCenter or NSX-V Manager, such as Veeam®, vRealize Operations™ Manager, vRealize Automation, custom scripts, and other tool.
+* Integration - External tools that integrate with vCenter or NSX-V Manager, such as Veeam®, vRealize Operations™ Manager, vRealize Automation, custom scripts, and other tools.

 The following factors govern the complexity of migration: